irmen/prog8/README.md

 Software license
 ----------------
-GNU GPL 3.0, see file LICENSE
+GNU GPL 3.0 (see file LICENSE), with exception for generated code:

-- prog8 (the compiler + libraries) is licensed under GNU GPL 3.0
+- The compiler and its libraries are free to use according to the terms of the GNU GPL 3.0
-- *exception:* the resulting files created by running the compiler are free to use in whatever way desired.
+- *exception:* the resulting files (intermediate source codes and resulting binary program) created by the compiler are excluded from the GPL and are free to use in whatever way desired, commercially or not.

 What does Prog8 provide?